 In regard to filmmakers and artists of any discipline, Lynn believes that everyone needs a chance to shine their wares.
 And, when it comes to filmmakers the chance to create is often easier than getting a chance for their film to be screened and publicly shown.
 She wants to help make that happen more often.

 When Lynn was in her early 20s, she wanted to be a writer, and had her first opportunity at a daily newspaper to write the film reviews.
 She knew little about movies, other than going to a lot of them as a child and a teenager.
 Yet, it was a good match, and with some research, press kits, and a bit of mentoring to help her along, she is where she is today from those early years at a daily newspaper.

 Lynn is not only an executive consultant to the arts, a curator of fine arts, but a lecturer on perception and the power of myth, and the Nature of Walls, which was an installation she created in 2018.
 As a writer she actively dives into a number of esoteric and eclectic subjects in and out of the arts.
-Yet, these days she is just proud to be the sole owner and director of two international film festivals.
+Yet, these days she is just proud to be the sole owner and director of three international film festivals.
 These include the 3 Minute Film Festival, and the much larger International Fine Arts Film Festival.
-She manages most all details of the festivals, and hand picks the best judges.
+Now on the horizon for 2022, the Poetry Film Festival.
+She manages most all of the details of the festivals, and hand picks the best judges in the industry.
 A few supporters of in-kind services, volunteers and some welcome donors have helped keep the festivals going.

 Lynn is always open to chat with filmmakers, and enjoys getting to know them and their work, their hopes and their dreams.
-She plans on giving a tutorial on entering film festivals in the fall.
+She plans on giving a tutorial on entering film festivals in the late fall/winter.